ozonezone/dlsite-rs/README.md

 is not available on the HTML page, so this library also makes requests to the AJAX API.

+## NOTE

-NOTE: This library is still wip, and the API may change.
-Also, only the parts I needed are implemented, so there are many unimplemented parts.
+- This library is still wip, and the API may change.
+- Only the parts I needed are implemented, so there are many unimplemented parts.
+PR is welcome.
+- Especially in the JSON API, the DLsite side may change the specification.
+  Expect breaking changes due to such changes.

-## Features
+## Implemented features

 - [ ] Get product information by scraping html and using ajax api for web.
   - [x] Basic information
   - [ ] Additional information
+  - [ ] Multi-language support (Currently, this crate uses Japanese page to parse html)
 - [x] Get product review
 - [x] Get product information using api.
 - [x] Search product